sanity-io/visual-editing/packages/comlink/README.md

 ### Setup

 First, define the types of messages you will send and receive.
-The `data` and `response` values must be a serialiazable objects, or `undefined`.
+The `data` and `response` values must be a serializable object, or `undefined`.

 Define messages the Controller will send.